-- Cell phones may not be carried or used by students in any clinical/practicum area - Use of electronic references while at the clinical/practicum site may only be done with the specific permission of the clinical supervisor/faculty at the time of access - Phones may be used before or after work, or during scheduled breaks if allowed by the site - Phones may only be used in public areas of the clinical facility, not in patient rooms, patient lounges, hallways, utility rooms or other areas where any patient-related activity takes place - Provide family members with the phone number of a contact person at the facility or University for emergency purposes instead of calling student cell phone
+- 1. Use of electronic references while at the clinical/practicum site may only be done with the specific permission of the clinical supervisor/faculty at the time of access. - 2.
+Phones may be used before or after work, or during scheduled breaks if allowed by the site. - 3.
+Phones may only be used in public areas of the clinical facility, not in patient rooms, patient lounges, hallways, utility rooms or other areas where any patient-related activity takes place. - 4.
+Provide family members with the phone number of a contact person at the facility or University for emergency purposes instead of calling student cell phone.